Kos Island

 Rent a vehicle in Kos: better scooter or car?

 Absolutely yes.
 Kos deserves to be visited far and wide.
-Ideal vehicle can be both the car indicated above all for families, both the scooter or the quad for young people and for those who prefer the two-wheeled vehicle in the summer months.
+Ideal vehicle can be both the car indicated above all for families, and the scooter or the quad for young people and for those who prefer the two-wheeled vehicle in the summer months.
 From Kos city you reach the most beautiful beaches in the South in just over 30 minutes of travel.
 The roads are not very busy and the locations, attractions, archaeological sites are well indicated.

 For those who prefer an active holiday to discover the island, we always recommend renting a car at the airport for the duration of your stay.
 Or for those who will choose the scooter or quad the delivery on arrival at the hotel.
 In fact, the best offers are always for weekly rentals.